 These are some of the most common factors that determine how your pages rank for SEO:

 Ease of navigation

 Of course, this is not a static ranking system.
 The relevance of your material to a search term is the most important factor.
-Think about it, you don’t want someone looking for shoes to be directed to your ‘’ article.
+Think about it, you don’t want someone looking for shoes to be directed to your ‘how to get app reviews’ article.